caoccao/Javet/docs/tutorial/advanced/internationalization_i18n.rst

 How to Enable i18n?
 ===================

+* Download the snapshot builds from `Actions <https://github.com/caoccao/Javet/actions>`_.
+* Reference the snapshot builds in the project.
 * Download and save ``icudt*.dat`` files from somewhere to a local directory.
 E.g. ``v8/third_party/icu``, ``node/deps/icu-tmp``.
-* Set a flag as follows.
+* Set a flag as follows before the first Node.js or V8 runtime is created.

 .. code-block:: java